msmxu23/DH150-Assignment05/README.md

 - Age: 24
 - Location: Los Angeles, California
 - Education: Bachelor's Degree in Psychology
-- Occupation: Assistant Therapist
+- Occupation: Therapist Assistant
-- Personality: Considerate, Calm, Collected
+- Personality: Considerate, Calm, Curious
 ### Motivations and Needs
 - Enjoys listening to music that fits her mood
-- Wants to make playlists and discover new music
+- Wants to make different playlists suitable for different times
+- To make friends who have the same music taste and want to share thoughts with her
 ### Pain Points and Challenges
-- Hard to find new music that she likes
+- Feels shy and uncomfortable when it comes to reaching out to others
-- Feels judged by her music
+- Can overshare her feelings

 ## Empathy Map
 #### Says:
 - "How are you feeling today?"
-- "This song makes me feel some type of way."
+- "This song makes me feel some way."
-- "I want them to release their new songs already."
+- "I understand.
+I know where you're coming from."
 #### Thinks:
-- Maybe I need to take a break and listen to some music.
+- It's so hard to capture what I'm feeling inside.
-- I want someone who understands me and my music taste.
+- I want to make friends with people who feel the same things as me.
-- Music can be a way to bond with someone.
+- I want to bond with people through music.
 #### Does:
-- Goes on Youtube to see what's new
+- Tweets her feelings and opinions
+- Lays in bed and drowns out everything with music
-- Checks out songs that her friends on Instagram post about
+- Texts her friends "How are you"
-- Always has airpods in her ears
 #### Feels:
-- Confident
-- Vibrant
 - Grateful
+- Suffocated
+- Overwhelmed

 #### Goals:
+- To find the right support group for herself
-- To share beautiful music with her friends
+- To listen to music that relates to her
-- To show off her music taste

 ## Scenario 1: Using the Forum
 Jennie loves her job but sometimes it gets pretty stressful.
 People come to her to relieve their stress, talk about their problems and she enjoys being that person people can feel comfortable talking to and sharing these personal thoughts with.
 But when she gets overwhelmed by work, music usually makes her feel better.
 She wished that music could do for others what it does for her.
 During her lunch break, she usually puts on her airpods to listen to music.
 The same way people talk to her about her feelings, she clicks, "Post" a song about how she's feeling.
 A few of her friends like it.
 Some strangers commented below too, saying "Love this song!"
 Jennie taps on these people's profile names to see what music they like, post and repost.
 She feels good that she is able to relate to others.